cedrik31tlse/ftm-node-tutorial-by-coyote-bots/README.md

   - Go in Rescue tab.
 Activate it and save the new password
   - Go in Reset tab and do a Automatic reset
   - Run in SSH with the new root password

+  Type :
+  installimage

+  Then change SWRAIDLEVEL to 0

+  Then press F2 to save
+  Then press F10 2 times to exit.

+  At the end of the reformat, enter "reboot".
+  The server will reboot and you can start at step 1.
 ```

 1. Update all packages